Stefan Lochbihler

 Stefan Lochbihler (born 1 October 1965) is a former professional tennis player from Austria.

 Biography

 A right-handed player from Tyrol, Lochbihler reached a career best ranking of 141 in the world.
-He had his best year on tour in 1989 when he won a Sao Paulo Challenger event and featured in the main draw of seven Grand Prix tournaments.
+He had his best year on tour in 1989 when he won a São Paulo Challenger event and featured in the main draw of seven Grand Prix tournaments.
 At the Campionati Internazionali di Sicilia that year he won a match against former world number 21 Francesco Cancellotti.

 Lochbihler has been the personal coach of Stephanie Vogt and in 2012 was appointed as the national coach of Liechtenstein.